flabbergast/libopencm3-ex/README.md

 ## Short summary for the examples

+### blink_btn

+The onboard LED blinks, holding the button slows the frequency somewhat.
+The clocks are set up to 48MHz on F072, 32MHz on L052 (max).

 ### usb_cdcacm

 The board presents itself as a serial port (CDC).
 It echoes back what it receives; toggling the LED after each received packet.
 Pressing the `PA1` button will print `hello, world` over this port.